KVM + Cockpit

 KVM + Cockpit offers several advantages, including:

-• Support for a wide range of Linux distributions
+• Supports a wide range of operating systems and architectures.

 Disadvantages